anoma/wasm-workspace/README.md

 ### End-to-end

 End-to-end tests are binaries under `crates/e2e_tests/src/bin`.
-It should be possible to run them against any Anoma chain.
+It should be possible to run them against any Namada chain.

 #### Running locally using Docker Compose